BitcoinDesign/Guide/guide/daily-spending-wallet/requesting/receiving.md

    retina = "/assets/images/guide/daily-spending-wallet/receiving/RefundActivity@2x.png"
    modalImage = "/assets/images/guide/daily-spending-wallet/receiving/RefundActivity@2x.png"
    layout = "shadow"
-   caption = "The activity page is another place where you can indicate to a user that they need to claim their refund." alt-text = "Screen showing the activity menu with an entry for the user to claim their refunded payment." width = 250 height = 542 modalWidth = 250
+   caption = "The activity menu is place where you can indicate to a user that their swap failed." alt-text = "Screen showing the activity menu with an entry for the user to deal with their failed swap." width = 250 height = 542 modalWidth = 250 modalHeight = 542
+%}

+{% include picture.html
+   image = "/assets/images/guide/daily-spending-wallet/receiving/SwapFail.png"
+   retina = "/assets/images/guide/daily-spending-wallet/receiving/SwapFail@2x.png"
+   modalImage = "/assets/images/guide/daily-spending-wallet/receiving/SwapFail@2x.png"
+   layout = "shadow"
+   caption = "Make it easy for users to retry the swap or have a channel opened locally if the swap fails again." alt-text = "Screen showing an option for the user to retry the swap." width = 250 height = 542 modalWidth = 250